Are you looking for a way to identify and manage risks in your business? If so, then the risk assessment matrix may be the perfect tool for you.

 How Does the Risk Assessment Matrix Work?

-The matrix typically defines low, moderate, and high probabilities for each risk as well as low, moderate, and high impacts.
+The risk matrix typically defines low, moderate, and high probabilities for each risk as well as low, moderate, and high impacts.
 By assigning numerical values to each of these categories, companies can quickly prioritize areas requiring immediate attention before they become major problems.

 For example, if a low-probability event has a high impact on operations or customer satisfaction, it should be given higher priority than a high-probability event with only a moderate impact.